 Actors: Janet Jackson, Keanu Reeves, Tupac Shakur, Maya Angelou, Billy Zane, + more

 Directed by: John Singleton

 Above the Rim is a 1994 American drama directed by Jeff Pollack.
 The screenplay was written by Pollack and screenwriter Barry Michael Cooper, from a story by Pollack and Benny Medina.
-Starring Duane Martin, Tupac Shakur, Leon Robinson and Marlon Wayans, the film tells the story of a promising New York City high school basketball star and his relationships with two people; one a drug dealer and the other a basketball star now employed as a security guard at his former high school.
+Starring Duane Martin, Tupac Shakur, Leon Robinson and Marlon Wayans, the film tells the story of a promising New York City high school basketball star and his relationships with two people.
 The movie was shot in Harlem with various scenes in the movie filmed at Manhattan Center high school in East Harlem.
 Some of the basketball scenes were filmed at Samuel J. Tilden High School in Brooklyn, NY. ...more on Wikipedia

 Actors: Tupac Shakur, Bernie Mac, Marlon Wayans, Wood Harris, Henry Simmons, + more